timotejroiko/moment-timezone/README.md

 This fork of `Moment Timezone` aims to provide a "historically accurate" version by leveraging the work done by [Global-TZ](https://github.com/JodaOrg/global-tz).

+Use with `npm i timotejroiko/moment-timezone`.

-No other changes have been made to the library.
+No other changes have been made to the library but its still highly experimental and should be used with caution.

 ## [Moment Timezone](http://momentjs.com/timezone/)